hpcfung/PHYS449/Assignment 4/README.md

 - learning rate: scale factor for each step of the gradient descent
 - Number of iterations per MC simulation: number of steps in each Monte-Carlo simulation
 - Number of MC simulations: total number of Monte-Carlo simulations performed
+- verbosity: when the verbosity is `2` (the value in `param.json`), the program tracks the KL divergence of the training dataset with respect to your generative model during the training and save a plot of its values versus training epochs